-Stanford University has complied with County requests for affordable housing in-lieu payments after building permit issuance and before occupancy.
-As of August 2017, the affordable housing fees were assessed at the rate of \$20.37 per square foot of net new academic or academic support space approved under the building permit.
-Stanford has made affordable housing fee payments to date (as of August 2017) totaling \$26,118,671.11.
+Stanford University has complied with County requests for affordable housing in-lieu payments after building permit issuance and before occupancy by either making the in-lieu fee payment or applying credits for previously demolished academic buildings.
+As of August 2017, the affordable housing fees were assessed at the rate of \$35.00 per square foot of net new academic or academic support space approved under the building permit.
+Stanford has made affordable housing fee payments to date (as of August 2017) totaling \$25,648,307.64.
 Five affordable housing projects have been funded so far with \$13,345,811.
 The five projects built within the 6 mile radius from Stanford Campus boundary have provided 286 affordable housing units, with 137 units restricted to very low income to extremely low income families.
 Maybell Orchard proposed by Palo Alto Housing Corporation, originally planned to provide 50 units, was cancelled in November 2013.
 The fund balance as of August 2017 was \$12,772,860.11 which has been set aside by the Board towards the Buena Vista Mobile Home Park project in Palo Alto.